Dart-Code/Website/_docs/logging.md

 To capture an analysis server instrumentation log file please do the following:

 {% capture steps %}
-1. Restart VS Code
-1. Open a Dart of Flutter project
 1. Reproduce the issue
 {% endcapture %}
 {% include debug-info.md